scossu/lakesuperior/docs/setup.rst

 The app should run for testing and evaluation purposes without any further configuration.
-All the application data are stored by default in the ``data`` directory.
+All the application data are stored by default in the ``data`` directory of the Python package.

+This setup is not recommended for anything more than a quick look at the application.
+If more complex interaction is needed, or upgrades to the package are foreseen, it is strongly advised to set up proper locations for configuration and data.

-To change the default configuration you should:
+To change the default configuration you need to:

 #.
 Copy the ``etc.default`` folder to a separate location
 #.
 Set the configuration folder location in the environment: